 This facility is named in memory of the late Kenneth B. Cope '20, alumnus, trustee and churchman.
 Principal donors to the building are his widow, Lela (Stoffer '21) Cope, and family.
 Cope Music Hall is located within the Giese Center for the Performing Arts located on the northeast edge of the campus.
 The building contains the offices and teaching studios of faculty members in the Department of Music.
 Also located in this area is the Sturgeon Music Library, given in memory of Bertha Fogg Sturgeon and her parents, by Samuel Sturgeon.
 The collection of books, scores and recordings were begun by a generous donation by Mrs. Ella Wilcox Peasley and the Carnegie Corporation.
-Presently, there are more than 7,000 recordings in LP and CD formats, more than 10,000 music scores, a music reference collection and approximately 60 music periodical titles in the library.
-The facilities include four listening stations, an A-V room with stereo equipment, a TV and VCR and a computer workstation with access to the campus network, the library system and the Internet.
-A complete keyboard laboratory of 13 Roland electronic pianos is located in the music theory area, adjacent to a computer laboratory.
-The Department of Music facility includes a state-of-the-art MIDI synthesizer/computer laboratory.
-There are currently four computer workstations in place with access to a laser printer.
-The computers are connected via Studio 3 MIDI interfaces to either the Kurzweil K250, the Korg M-1 or to the Yamaha DX-7 synthesizers.
-The laboratory is utilized by students to do remedial work in the area of basic musicianship skills, to process music theory assignments, to orchestrate, to study audio theory and to investigate synthesizing, sequencing and voice sampling.
+Presently, there are more than 7,000 recordings in CD and digital formats, more than 10,000 music scores, a music reference collection, music periodicals, and a variety of equipment available for check out in the library.
+The facilities include a printer, study cubicles, and four computer workstations with access to the campus network, the library catalog and the Internet.
+A complete keyboard laboratory of 13 Roland electronic pianos is located in the music theory area, each connected to an iMac equipped with ProTools audio recording and editing software, an M-Box Mini Sound i/o box, Finale, and Pyware (marching band program designing).
 Dedicated choir and band rehearsal rooms, a small recital hall, 30 practice rooms of various sizes and three classrooms are on the east side of the building.
 Presser Recital Hall is dedicated to Theodore Presser, a former Mount Union student and professor.
-The three-manual organ in the
+The three-manual organ in the recital hall is the gift of the Kulas Foundation.